 - Liquid cooling introduces new risks and uncertainties that many organizations are neither ready, nor qualified to make.

-- Liquid cooling is not always cost-effective in regions with low-cost energy, according to TechRepublic.
+- Liquid cooling is not always cost-effective in regions with low-cost energy.

 It is absolutely fair to project that liquid cooling is the future of cooling, but that future is more distant than some pundits would have you believe.